Hydevs-Corp/ai-queuer/README.md

 ### POST `/ask`

-**Description:** Send a chat request with conversation history to Mistral AI.
+**Description:** Send a chat request with conversation history to AI Queuer.
 Requests are queued and processed sequentially.

 **Request Body:**